ft9mayank/Azure-Secure-Web-Architecture-Project/README.md

 ### Administrative Access
 1. RDP access is allowed only to the **jumpbox VM**
-2. The jumpbox sits in the **management subnet**
+2. The jumpbox is placed in the **management subnet**
-3. From there, internal administrative access can be used to reach other private resources
+3. Internal administrative access can then be used to manage private resources

 ### Web Access
 1. Users connect to the **public IP of the Standard Load Balancer**